pgdureza/frozen-kitsune/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Setup

+run `yarn install` to install all client dependencies run `cd server && yarn install` to install all server dependencies

 ## Available Scripts

 In the project directory, you can run:

+### `yarn server`

+Runs the graphQL server.
+Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

 ### `yarn start`